If you’re interested in learning about animals with the best sense of smell, keep reading because we’ve compiled a fantastic list.

 Similarly, the amount of OR genes present in an individual’s DNA is directly proportional to the degree to which they can utilize their sense of smell.

-In addition, some of nature’s most remarkable creatures possess the Jacobson’s organ, which gives them the ability to pick up on pheromones (hormones that, when secreted, influence the behavior of other species around them).
+In addition, some of nature’s most remarkable creatures possess the Jacobson’s organ, which allows them to pick up on pheromones (hormones that, when secreted, influence the behavior of other species around them).

 In particular, the portion of the brain dedicated to the sense of smell is often more developed in some animals, enabling them to have an exceptional capacity for detecting odors.